 It was mainly a military base of Amer region so making it strong was the main focus.
 So, you cant compare it with ornamented palaces of Amer Fort but it was strong enough to withstand again any attack.

-Rain water harvesting system in Jaigarh fort
+Water harvesting system at Jaigarh fort

 Because of the fort location on higher elevation, there was permanent scarcity of water.
-This fort has a nice drainage system that everyone should see.
+Jaigarh fort has a nice drainage system that everyone should see.
 These people were great engineer, they have made many smaller drain connecting to a main channel.
 Finally that water come to 2 underground water tanks located in the main courtyard.
 Covered tank was for drinking water and other open tank was for bath and other miscellaneous purpose.

 Even today, you can see the effectiveness of this great drainage system and still these water tank are in use.